expo/expo/packages/expo-notifications/README.md

 # Installation in managed Expo projects

-This library is not yet usable within managed projects &mdash; it is likely to be included in an upcoming Expo SDK release.
+Please refer to the [installation instructions in the Expo documentation](https://docs.expo.io/versions/latest/sdk/notifications/#installation).

 # Installation in bare React Native projects